armcburney/paint/README.md

 A simple paint clone made with Java, Swing and Scala.
 Saves images in JSON format

 ## Todo
-- Add JFileChooser
-- Timeline
+- Menu bar
-- Save, load doodles, create new doodles
+- Save, load doodles
-- Close functionality, prompt user to save changes.
-- Resize features
 - JSlider and playback